On Lagrangian tori in K3 surfaces: Rokhlin and Viro numbers

-$R(F, \sigma)$ is the Rokhlin index of $F$, which a priori depends on both $\sigma$ and $F$.
-Let us arrange the membrane $F$ so that the tangent half-space to $F$ along $\gamma$ is spanned by $\dot{\gamma}$ and $J\,\nu$. \begin{theorem}[Nemirovski, \cite{Nemir-1}] When such a membrane $F$ is chosen, we have
+Nemirovski's theorem \cite{Nemir-1} relates the Rokhlin index, the Viro index, and a membrane. \begin{theorem}[Nemirovski, \cite{Nemir-1}] Let $M$ be a membrane for $\gamma$ on $L$, chosen so the tangent half-space to $M$ along $\gamma$ is spanned by $\dot{\gamma}$ and $J\nu$.
+Then, with this choice of $M$: